Churches that Excommunicate for Divorce

 - Is a church membership agreement binding?
 No, not according to Church Discipline, Jan 11, 2008, "The court held that binding commitments to a church had no effect in law."

-- Don't sign membership contracts.
+- Don’t sign membership contracts.
 If you have, you may want to resign.
 Some churches wish to exert control over your life, some are aggressively harassing and defaming divorcing couples, stepping over the line of acceptable church discipline.
-At the bottom of this blog post, you'll see a case study.
-You may want to resign, or let your membership lapse, or switch churches before you tell anyone at the church you're considering divorce.
+At the bottom of this blog post, you’ll see two case studies.
+You may want to resign or let your membership lapse or switch churches before you tell anyone at the church you’re considering divorce.

 Can My Church Stop Me From Getting a Divorce?